dougbhigh/Habitable-Planet-Prediction/README.md

 model_final.ipynb – the input_data is trimmed and tuned to a RandomForest model with no scaling.

 # Summary
 A total of 27 evaluations were made (9 models * 3 scales).
-The top three models and their corresponding top scaling method were further tuned through feature selection.
-Once tuned, all three variations (Support Vector Classifier with standard scaling, RandomForest with no scaling, and DecisionTree with standard scaling) had an accuracy during training at over 99.0% and during testing greater than 98.0%.
+The top three models and their corresponding scaling method were further tuned through feature selection.
+Once tuned, all three variations (Support Vector Classifier with standard scaling, RandomForest with no scaling, and DecisionTree with standard scaling) had an accuracy during training at over 99.0% and during testing at greater than 98.0%.

 With over 5000 training and testing records, the number of false positives outnumbered the confirmed exoplanets by about 2:1.

 The top three models were run against candidate data that has not been confirmed as either an exoplanet or false positive.
 One would expect a similiar 2:1 ratio to occur here as well, this was not the result.
 However, there could be other factors that allowed easier dismissal of candidates, for example, leaving the bulk of the yet unknown to favor eventually being confirmed.

 | Model         | predicted confirmed | predicted false positive | Average accuracy from training and testing |